pknibbe/repertoire/README.md

 # repertoire
 Enterprise Java project: music manager

-Wanting a single, convenient place on the cloud to access all of the music to which I have rights by way of purchase, service permissions, or because it is publicly available on the web.
+This project is intended to provide a single, convenient place on the cloud to access all of the music to which I have the rights.
 This site will not give me a hard time about permissions or credit cards.
-It will allow me to upload music or music links and share my music with family members to whom I will give accounts.
+It will allow me to upload music and share my music with family members to whom I give accounts.

 ### Project Technologies/Techniques